Key Takeaway

 Gas accumulation from slowed transit.
 When food moves through the digestive tract more slowly, bacteria have more time to ferment it.
 This fermentation produces gas, primarily hydrogen, methane, and carbon dioxide.
 The slower the transit, the more gas builds up, and the more bloated you feel.

 Stomach distension.
 Because the stomach holds food longer on semaglutide, it remains distended for extended periods.
-Even moderate meals can create a feeling of fullness and tightness that would not have occurred before starting the medication.
+Even moderate meals can create a feeling of fullness and tightness that wouldn't have occurred before starting the medication.

 Constipation compounds bloating.
 Semaglutide can also slow colonic transit, leading to constipation.
 When stool moves through the large intestine slowly, it creates a backup that worsens the bloated feeling.
 Many patients who report bloating on semaglutide are also dealing with some degree of constipation. semaglutide constipation causes and solutions

 Dietary mismatch.
-Patients who continue eating pre-treatment portion sizes find that their slower digestive system cannot process the same volume comfortably.
+Patients who continue eating pre-treatment portion sizes find that their slower digestive system can't process the same volume comfortably.
 The result is persistent bloating after meals.

 How Long Semaglutide Bloating Typically Lasts

 Most patients report that bloating is significantly reduced by weeks four to six at any given dose level.
-Some patients experience complete resolution, while others have occasional mild bloating that is much more manageable than the initial episodes.
+Some patients experience complete resolution, while others have occasional mild bloating that's much more manageable than the initial episodes.

 Because semaglutide involves dose escalation, you may notice brief bloating recurrences at each new dose.
 These tend to be shorter and less intense than the initial adjustment, as your body has already partially adapted to the medication's GI effects.